 The minutes of meetings taken by the TG Secretary (or designee) are to be provided to the TG Chair in time to be available to the WG Chair for publication 30- days after close of the session.

 The minutes of the meeting are to include documents produced by the voting process and document list.
-See section 10 of this document (802.11 Guidelines for Secretaries) and IEEE Standards Companion document [other1] for details on content and form of minutes.
+See section 10 of this document (802.11 Guidelines for Secretaries) for details on content and form of minutes.

 Task Group Technical Editor